fza/vagrant-trusty64-php/README.md

-## Trusty64 / Parallels box with nginx/PHP5 for pre-provisioning
+## Vagrant PHP5/nginx web stack

-Uses this lightweight [Trusty64/Parallels Veewee box](https://github.com/fza/veewee-trusty64-parallels).
+Uses a lightweight [trusty64/Parallels box](https://github.com/fza/veewee-trusty64-parallels).
 The box will be automatically downloaded from [Vagrant Cloud](https://vagrantcloud.com/fza/trusty64).
 May work with other trusty64 base boxes, too (untested).

 This box is meant to be used for pre-provisioning, as I like my VMs to be ready just when I need them.
-Waiting for provisioning to be done s***.
+Waiting for the provisioning process to be done s***.

 ### Spec